leftwm/leftwm/README.md

 - xorg (runtime, build): specifically libx11, xrandr, xorg-server, libxinerama
 - sh (runtime): any posix-compliant shell for starting up and down files
 - rust (build): >= 1.56.0
-- bash (optional): Most of the themes available use bash, though the scrips maybe converted to any posix-compliant shell
+- bash (optional): Most of the themes available use bash, though the scripts maybe converted to any posix-compliant shell

 List of common dependencies for themes: